copperlight/copperlight.github.io/docs/running/garmin-935-navigation.md

 * Find a trail you like on [Trailstompers] and download the GPX track.
 * Upload the GPX track to [GPSies].
 * Edit the track and then modify the track.
+The course title will display as-is on the Garmin.
 * You can add a cue sheet, which will populate turn-by-turn hints on the track.
+    * The cue sheet feature is capable of adding waypoints to the course points.
 * Add or delete waypoints, as desired.
 It is best to keep waypoints for forks in the trail.
+    * Waypoints cannot be manually added to course points - they must be placed alongside course points.
-* Export the track as a TCX file.
+* Download the track and waypoints as a Garmin Course TCX file.
-* Download CourseTCX2Fit conversion tool from [@CTCX2Fit].
-* Convert the file
+* Run CourseTCX2FIT and convert the TCX file to a FIT file.
-* Connect your Garmin via USB.
+* Connect to your Garmin via USB.
-* Access the Garmin storage device and copy the fit file to the X directory.
+* Access the Garmin storage device and copy the FIT file to the GARMIN/COURSES directory.
+Eject the Garmin device.
+* On your Garmin, load the course.
+    * Start > Select: Trail Run > Start
+    * Hold Up > Select: Navigation
+    * Select: Courses > Select: Named Course > Start
+    * Do Course > Start
+* The Garmin has 15 characters to display course titles, so choose wisely.